ivanverbov/HorizontalScrollingTabs/README.md

 ![Horizontal Scrolling Tabs](<HorizontalScrollingTabs-Presentation.jpg>)

 ## Description
-This simple solution uses only [Bootstrap](https://getbootstrap.com/) CSS and [jQuery](https://jquery.com/) Libraries to leave more space for your creativity!
+This simple solution uses only [Bootstrap](https://getbootstrap.com/) and [jQuery](https://jquery.com/) Libraries to leave more space for your creativity!

 ## Usage